The Next Generation

 - Dates: September - July

 - Times: Monday - Thursday, 9:30am-12:20pm

 REGISTRATION: Low-English parents of young children can register here.
 We are hosting our program virtually for the remainder of the year.

 QUESTIONS?
 Contact Emily Black, ESL Instructor, at EBlack@wr.org.

-Refugee Youth Summer Camp
+Refugee Youth Summer Academy

 World Relief Seattle’s goal for the summer program is to create a supportive community for refugee children and youth who share the experience of moving to a new country and the challenges of adjusting to a new school, language, and culture.
 The summer program will focus on helping the refugee youth improve their language, literacy, and social skills through interesting, educational and hands-on sessions.
 This program is for newly arrived refugee children ages K-8th grade.

 This year, we are facing unusual circumstances as a result of the pandemic.
 Providing opportunities for our families and youth is vitally important to us, so we still intend to run summer programming.
 Our vision is to provide a fusion of virtual and in-person activities, following guidelines that indicate how many can meet together safely.
 Regardless, our program will involve intentional academic learning activities provided by instructors, community-building between students, integration of our community garden, and diverse growth experiences provided by community partners such as Soccer Without Borders, WSU 4H, and Kent Library.